k0T0z/gsoc24-blog/_posts/2024-06-24-google-summer-of-code-2024-week-5-here-we-go.markdown

 It is very easy to compile Godot as it doesn't have any dependencies.

-## First Clue: The shader graph must serialized and saved with the project file to be loaded when the project is loaded.
+## The plan

+I figured out my next steps now after talking to Josh, I will start by creating my graph and the generator.
+I will try to make it work for the simple example I used in my proposal and then extend it over time.
+I decided also to work in parallel on Godot's Visual Shader Editor to improve my implementations.
+This PR is the one [#93791](https://github.com/godotengine/godot/pull/93791).